Real-Ear Measurements and Verification

 In the past, hearing evaluations and fittings for hearing aids consisted mostly of a series of beeps and noises.
-Today, hearing specialists are equipped with new technologies and methods to make the hearing evaluation process and hearing aid programming process more effective.
+Today, audiologist are equipped with new technologies and methods to make the hearing evaluation process and hearing aid programming process more effective.

 Our clinic has high-tech equipment that will allow Dr. Coates to “see” what you are hearing through your hearing aids on a screen in real-time.
 The results may also be displayed on a wall-mounted screen so that you can also see the adjustments and participate in the process.
 This allows both you and your family members to visualize and understand the differences that hearing aids can make in your hearing ability.

 Live speech mapping is known for its accuracy.
 Without speech mapping verification, other methods to program your hearing aid may require additional adjustments.
 Live speech mapping increases the chances that your hearing aid programming will be done correctly on the first try.